Category: Areas

 • Registered hazardous waste carriers

-1. Speak with Your Asbestos Professional Your removal company can usually advise on approved waste sites.
+1. Ask Your Asbestos Contractor or Surveyor Your removal company can usually advise on approved waste sites.
 Many contractors are linked to approved centres and may even pick up waste for you.

 Getting Asbestos Ready for Drop-Off Most sites require asbestos to be: